GoogleCloudPlatform/click-to-deploy/k8s/superset/README.md

 This workload also offers an embedded [Redis Prometheus Metrics Exporter](https://github.com/GoogleCloudPlatform/redis-docker/tree/master/exporter).

-### MySQL Workloads
+### PostgreSQL Workloads

-The MySQL single-replica StatefulSet runs a [MySQL Server](https://www.mysql.com) app on a [mysql-docker](https://github.com/GoogleCloudPlatform/mysql-docker) container installation.
-The credentials for the `root` account are automatically generated, and configured in the app through the Secret resource `[APP_INSTANCE_NAME]-mysql-secret`.
+The PostgreSQL single-replica StatefulSet runs a [PostgreSQL Server](https://www.postgresql.org/) app on a [postgresql-docker](https://github.com/GoogleCloudPlatform/postgresql-docker) container installation.
+The credentials for the `superset` account are automatically generated, and configured in the app through the Secret resource `[APP_INSTANCE_NAME]-superset-secret`.

-By default, the Services exposing MySQL are of type ClusterIP, which means it is accessible only in a private network on port `3306`.
+By default, the Services exposing PostgreSQL are of type ClusterIP, which means it is accessible only in a private network on port `5432`.

 A Persistent Volume Claim is used for storing all the e-commerce data.

-This workfload also offers an embedded [MySQL Prometheus Metrics Exporter](https://github.com/GoogleCloudPlatform/mysql-docker/tree/master/exporter).

-### Elasticsearch Workloads

-The Elasticsearch StatefulSet runs an [Elasticsearch Server](https://www.elastic.co/elasticsearch/) on an [elasticsearch-docker](https://github.com/GoogleCloudPlatform/elasticsearch-docker) container installation.

-By default, the Services exposing Elasticsearch are of type ClusterIP, which means it is accessible only in a private network on port `9200`.

-A Persistent Volume Claim is used for storing all the e-commerce catalog.

-This workfload also offers an embedded [Elasticsearch Prometheus Metrics Exporter](https://github.com/justwatchcom/elasticsearch_exporter).
+This workfload also offers an embedded [PostgreSQL Prometheus Metrics Exporter](https://github.com/GoogleCloudPlatform/postgresql-docker/tree/master/exporter).

 # Installation

 ## Quick install with Google Cloud Marketplace

 Get up and running with a few clicks!
-Install this Superset app to a Google Kubernetes Engine cluster in Google Cloud Marketplace by following these [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/Superset).
+Install this Superset app to a Google Kubernetes Engine cluster in Google Cloud Marketplace by following these [on-screen instructions](https://console.cloud.google.com/marketplace/details/google/superset).

 ## Command line instructions